 Low, Medium, & High Fidelity Prototypes

 Let's dive into the difference between a low, medium, and high fidelity prototype.
 The most former, a low fidelity, is low in effort.
 You can think of this as just lines and notes.
 Some may look to sticky notes or whiteboards, while others may look to actually drawing with hand or using an online tool.
 The important take away here is that you are focusing on collaboration and brainstorming — there is low effort put into the prototype itself and if you are to fail, you will be failing very quickly with minimal effort.

 A medium fidelity prototype is like a wireframe.
-Stay tuned to our blog for our upcoming article on wireframes!
+For more about wireframes, check out our other blog!

 Last, but definitely not least (in effort), is a high fidelity prototype.
 A high fidelity prototype is going to look a lot like your final product.
 In most cases, with software, a high fidelity prototype essentially serves as a final product that just isn't functional.
 So, if we were referring to a high fidelity prototype of Facebook, a user of the prototype could go through all of the features and see what everything would look like, but you can't personally interact with the prototype, nor interact with others.
 You are limited by the "clickable" boundaries, otherwise referred to as clickable prototypes.
 When you interact with the prototype, you can click through different screens, but you can only do so because those screens have been fixed and prepared, it isn't truly dynamic.

 InVision is probably the most popular prototyping tool out there.
 With the ability to support tons of file types (PDF, JPG, PSD, GIF) as well as integrations with common tools (DropBox, Trello, Slack, JIRA, etc.), InVision is fit for scalability and ease of use.
 Used by big name brands all around, you can't go wrong with InVision.